sa-tre/satre-specification/docs/source/pillars/supporting.md

 * - Statement
   - Guidance
   - Importance
-* - You must have a team in place to support projects working with TREs
+* - The organisation running the TRE must have a team in place to support projects working with TREs
   - This may be part of your organisation's IT support team, or separate.
 Responsibility should be clear and stakeholders should easily be able to access support appropriate to their needs
   - Mandatory
 ```